 84% of job seekers say company reputation influenced their job choice

 Negative employee reviews increase your cost per hire for several reasons.
 They also force you to spend more of your marketing budget on recruiting.

 Think about all the resources you invest while vetting, interviewing, and drafting offers that the most qualified job candidates ultimately reject.
 The math here is simple.
 A bad online reputation means higher recruiting costs and fewer accepted offers — all from less qualified candidates.

-On the other hand, if you remove negative Glassdoor reviews and establish a positive company reputation, you’ll expand your applicant pool and attract better job candidates.
+Conversely, if you remove negative Glassdoor reviews and establish a positive company reputation, you’ll expand your applicant pool and attract better job candidates.

 Does Glassdoor remove reviews?

-In short: Yes, you can remove reviews from Glassdoor.com, but only in specific situations.
+In short: Yes, you can remove reviews from Glassdoor.com.
+But, only in specific situations.
 Here’s how Glassdoor describes their position on removing reviews: